 Your trip wouldn't be complete without going to Robben Island, it's a must do.
 Also check out the District 6 museum or one of the Iziko Museums.

-Other places to visit: The V and A waterfront, the Company Gardens, Long St, Green Point, the football stadium, Green Market square, go to stellenbosch and go wine tasting, go on a safari, go to the old biscuit mill, take a tour on a double decker bus, go out to cape point, visit the aquarium, etc. SO MUCH TO DO! almost 6 years ago
+Other places to visit: The V and A waterfront, the Company Gardens, Long St, Green Point, the football stadium, Green Market square, go to stellenbosch and go wine tasting, go on a safari, go to the old biscuit mill, take a tour on a double decker bus, go out to cape point, visit the aquarium, etc. SO MUCH TO DO! over 8 years ago

 This would be great reading for you - please don't do this in 24 hours; I personally think it is not possible, but you can get some great ideas.

-If you can get out of Cape Town a little it would be well worth it to go whale watching in Hermanus, Shark diving in Gansbaai or wine tasting in the Cape Winelands. almost 6 years ago
+If you can get out of Cape Town a little it would be well worth it to go whale watching in Hermanus, Shark diving in Gansbaai or wine tasting in the Cape Winelands. over 8 years ago

 There are really great attractions mentioned above.
 Don't forget to take a day or two to explore the Cape peninsula.
 This runs from the eclectic seaside harbour suburb of Kalk Bay all the way past the fishing village of Fish Hoek and into Simon's Town where you can visit Boulders Beach and its penguin colony.
 Further along the route you'll reach Cape Point which is the peninsula's southern most tip: the area which is said to be where the Indian and Atlantic Oceans meet.